Awarded three stars on Goodreads.

-First, let me confess that I’ve never read LITTLE WOMEN (I DO plan to address this soon), though I’ve seen every one of the movies.
+First, let me confess that I read this BEFORE I read LITTLE WOMEN (though I have read it since), and have seen every one of the movies.
 I am therefore familiar with the March family and the Alcotts lived in my current town of Concord, MA.
 I picked up this book specifically to learn more about May Alcott, the youngest of the four daughters and the sister on which Amy March was based.

 But I felt disappointed with the writing of the book which seemed to wander.
 It seemed at times like a book about May’s struggle to realize her artistic ambitions.
 Other times it seemed much more about her competitive relationship with Louisa.
 There were rivalries with fellow women artists thrown in.
 And, of course, a romance or two.
 But I had the sense that the author couldn’t quite decide where the focus of the book should be.
 Or perhaps, it was more an issue of not joining together all these disparate elements in a cohesive whole.